Morrisons Equal Pay

 Hundreds of Morrisons store workers have joined the Morrisons Equal Pay Claim to take legal action against the company.
 Their demand is clear.
 They want to be treated fairly.
 This means being paid a wage that would put them on an equal footing with their colleagues in other parts of the business, irrespective of their gender or role.

-For too long supermarket store workers have been under-appreciated and undervalued by the companies they work for.
 Men and women on shop floors across Britain do a challenging job and work long hours.
 They interact with customers throughout their shifts, which is a key part of their supermarket’s success.

 Despite this, they are paid less than their co-workers in warehouse and distribution centres, whose roles are wrongly deemed to be more taxing.